advancedAgritek-BB/coinTrader2.0/README.md

 * Trade history page highlighting buys in green and sells in red
 * Backtesting module with PnL, drawdown and Sharpe metrics
 * Utility functions automatically handle synchronous or asynchronous exchange clients
+* Trade execution helpers poll for order status on CEXs or transaction confirmation on Solana with a 60s timeout.
+Partial fills are handled automatically via the optional `poll_timeout` parameter.

 On-chain DEX execution submits real transactions when not running in dry-run mode.